-Glucogel (10g per tube) is a dextrose gel that is absorbed through the mucosa of the mouth.
-It may also be useful for treating a mild/moderate hypo if a child is uncooperative and refuses to drink (toddler) or has nausea/vomiting.
+It may also be useful for treating a mild/moderate hypo if a child is uncooperative and refuses to drink (toddler) absorbed through the mucosa (skin inside the mouth).
+Glucogel (10g per tube) is a dextrose gel that is or has nausea/vomiting.

-Glucogel should not be used if a child is unconscious as it may accidentally go down the windpipe.

-(See severe hypo below).
+Glucogel should not be used if a child is unconscious go down the windpipe. as it may accidentally (See severe hypo below).